sonidosmutantes/apicultor/roadmap.md

 #ROADMAP

+* [DONE] Supercollider integration
+* [DONE] Performance with OSC and StateMachine
 * [DONE] Fire events with an external MIDI controller
 * Improve the API (and add testing with expected results)
+* Improve the segmentation technique
 * Performance (with mock service)
 * Adjust MIR results
+* Add json data to the DB
-* Develop API in redpanal.org (django)
+* Develop the external API in redpanal.org (django)
-* Integrate with the real web service
+* Add MIR clustering to the site
+* Performance (with real service) and data from searchs
+* Release v1.01